pimartos/acceleration_firmware_ultra96v2/fasterROS2publisher.md

     Past examples of this series include:

     - `4.
-Accelerated ROS 2 publisher - offloaded_doublevadd_publisher <4_accelerated_ros2_publisher.html>`_, which offloads and accelerates the `vadd` operation to the FPGA, optimizing the dataflow and leading to a deterministic vadd operation with an improved publishing rate of :code:`6.3 Hz`.
+Accelerated ROS 2 publisher - offloaded_doublevadd_publisher <4_accelerated_ros2_publisher.html>`_, which offloads and accelerates the `vadd` operation to the FPGA, optimizing the dataflow and leading to a deterministic vadd operation with an improved publishing rate of 5 Hz.
     - `3.
 Offloading ROS 2 publisher - offloaded_doublevadd_publisher <3_offloading_ros2_publisher.html>`_, which offloads the `vadd` operation to the FPGA and leads to a deterministic vadd operation, yet insuficient overall publishing rate of :code:`1.935 Hz`.
     - `0.
 ROS 2 publisher - doublevadd_publisher <0_ros2_publisher.html>`_, which runs completely on the scalar quad-core Cortex-A53 Application Processing Units (APUs) of the ultra96v2 and is only able to publish at 2 Hz.